uakfdotb/ghostpp/readme.txt

 If you want to be able to connect to battle.net:

--> "game.dll" in your bot_war3path
+-> put "game.dll" in your bot_war3path
--> "Storm.dll" in your bot_war3path
+-> put "Storm.dll" in your bot_war3path
--> "war3.exe" in your bot_war3path
+-> put "war3.exe" in your bot_war3path

 If you want GHost++ to automatically extract blizzard.j and common.j on startup (used when automatically calculating map values):

--> "War3Patch.mpq" in your bot_war3path
+-> put "War3Patch.mpq" in your bot_war3path

 If you want GHost++ to automatically calculate map values:

--> "blizzard.j" in your bot_mapcfgpath
+-> put "blizzard.j" in your bot_mapcfgpath
--> "common.j" in your bot_mapcfgpath
+-> put "common.j" in your bot_mapcfgpath

 Note that blizzard.j and common.j will be automatically extracted from War3Patch.mpq if you provide GHost++ with your War3Patch.mpq file (as mentioned above).